 The U.S. Financial Reinsurance sub-segment income consists primarily of net fees earned on financial reinsurance transactions.
-The majority of the financial reinsurance risks assumed by the Company are retroceded to other insurance companies.
+The majority of the financial reinsurance risks are assumed by the Company and retroceded to other insurance companies or brokered business in which the company does not participate in the assumption of risk.
 The fees earned from the assumption of the financial reinsurance contracts are reflected in other revenues, and the fees paid to retrocessionaires are reflected in policy acquisition costs and other insurance expenses.
-Fees are also earned on brokered business in which the Company does not participate in the assumption of the financial reinsurance.
-This income is reflected in other revenues.
+Fees earned on brokered business are reflected in other revenues.

-Income before income taxes increased 10.5%, during the first quarter of 2006 compared to the same period in 2005.
-The increase in income primarily relates to several new transactions that occurred in late 2005.
+Income before income taxes increased 10.4%, in the third quarter of 2006 and 9.1% for the first nine months compared to the same periods in 2005.
+The increase in income primarily relates to several new transactions that were executed in late 2005.

-At March 31, 2006, the amount of reinsurance provided, as measured by pre-tax statutory surplus, was \$1.8 billion.
+At September 30, 2006 and 2005, the amount of reinsurance provided, as measured by pre-tax statutory surplus, was \$1.75 billion and \$1.55 billion respectively.
 The pre-tax statutory surplus includes all business assumed or brokered by the Company.
 Fees earned from this business can vary significantly depending on the size of the transactions and the timing of their completion and therefore can fluctuate from period to period.